themill/wiz/doc/registry.rst

 For instance, the order would be:

 Global registry:
-  Contains all generic package definitions.
   It is made available under :file:`/mill3d/server/` and is part of the weekly sync to be identical on all sites.

-  * primary
+  * Primary

     Contains all generic package definitions.
 If commands are included, they are in vanilla configuration (no plugins).

-  * secondary
+  * Secondary

     Contains package definitions for default configurations (e.g. maya, houdini, nuke, etc).
 Commands specified here include all the packages